 The taxonomy of the protozoa and metazoa as well as the morphology and physiology of the major homeostatic organ systems are studied from a comparative and evolutionary point of view.
 The laboratory consists of a study of selected organisms which best demonstrate the theory and principles of homeostasis.
+This includes a 1 credit lab.
 Prerequisites: BIOL 101, BIOL 102.